opentensor/developer-docs/docs/questions-and-answers.md

 See [Introduction](./learn/introduction.md) and [Anatomy of Incentive Mechanism](./learn/anatomy-of-incentive-mechanism.md) next.
 :::

-### So we have 32 subnets, do they talk to each other?
+### So we have all these subnets, do they talk to each other?

 A new abstract base class, called `SubnetsAPI` is released in Bittensor `6.8.0` and your application can use this to enable cross subnet communication.
 Normally, however, if you are not using the `SubnetsAPI`, then the subtensor blockchain does not mix data from one subnet with another subnet data and a subnet does not communicate with another subnet.